oscarvargash/biol_550_2022/week_03/README.md

 To start this tutorial you need to be logged in the Linux virtual machine [vlinux.humboldt.edu](https://vlinux.humboldt.edu/)

-Once logged in the Linux machine, look for the Terminal, it is an icon that contains the characters '>\_'
+Once logged in the Linux machine, look for the Terminal, it is an icon that contains the characters `>\_`

-You can also write 'terminal' in the search bar of the main manu located in the left bottom of the operating system.
+You can also write `terminal` in the search bar of the main manu located in the left bottom of the operating system.

 ## Mapping reads to a reference